MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/first-party-license-management.md

 # First party license management enabled in Teams for third-party SaaS offers

 The Microsoft Teams Third-party app license management provides the flexibility for customers to assign, use, and track SaaS licenses purchased from Team Storefront.
 This article details on the critical task of license management – the ability to authorize specific users to use a particular ISV application for the paid duration.
-With 1st party license management of third party SaaS offers in the Teams surface area, the license management happens post-purchase of the said app (the associated SaaS offer) via Teams surface areas or AppSource.
-The app is unusable if the licenses are not assigned.
+With first party license management of third party SaaS offers in the Teams surface area, the license management happens post-purchase of the said app (the associated SaaS offer) via Teams surface areas or AppSource.
+The app is unusable if the licenses aren't assigned.

 Third-party app license management enables independent software vendors (ISVs) to manage and enforce licenses for their solutions using systems provided by Microsoft.
 By adopting this, ISVs can: